UIZE/UIZE-JavaScript-Framework/README.md

 To add some pizazz to animations, the UIZE JavaScript Framework provides the `Uize.Curve`, `Uize.Curve.Mod`, and `Uize.Curve.Rubber` modules that let you stray from the bland world of linear animations and into an exotic world of animations driven by arbitrary curve functions, with built-in support for easing curves as well as curves that emulate the complex properties of motion, letting you achieve effects like bounce, springiness, wobble, elasticity, etc. Beyond the built-ins, you have the freedom to roll your own curve functions in order to achieve some of the craziest motion effects you could imagine.

-For a more in-depth discussion, consult the guide [[guides/javascript-animation-and-effects.html][JavaScript Animation and Effects]].
+For a more in-depth discussion, consult the guide [JavaScript Animation and Effects](http://www.uize.com/guides/javascript-animation-and-effects.html).

 Documentation System
 --------------------

 UIZE implements a system for building HTML from documentation that is written in a Wikitext like format called Simple Doc.

-Document structure in this format is controlled through indentation, much like program structure can be governed by indentation in the [[http://www.wikipedia.org/Python_(programming_language)][Python programming language]].
+Document structure in this format is controlled through indentation, much like program structure can be governed by indentation in the [Python programming language](http://www.wikipedia.org/Python_(programming_language)).
 A documentation builder script is provided that can run in Windows Script Host.
 This build script can recurse through all the folders of a Web site project, building HTML files from all Simple Doc files it finds, and extracting Simple Doc formatted documentation from specially flagged comments inside JavaScript module files and synthesizing these Simple Doc fragments together into Simple Doc documents for conversion into HTML documentation files.

 The following example shows the documentation for the `to` instance method of the `Uize.Color` module.
 Notice how the documentation comment is indicated with the question mark immediately following the comment begin characters `/*`.